gumaerc-testorg/res.3-003-january-iap-2017/content/pages/host-your-own-workshop.md

 "This is the email list for our IAP video game design class.
 We are looking forward to meeting everyone on Monday in room 13-3101 at 1 PM.

 Before arriving on Monday please download and install the Unity game engine on the laptop computer you will be using for the class.
-You can get the free [personal version](https://store.unity.com/).
+You can get the free {{% resource_link "8258a715-32c9-49f4-8423-e3990d6f52a8" "personal version" %}}.

-We will do a brief intro to Github as one option for collaborating with others on your projects, so please also [download the GitHub client](http://desktop.github.com/) from and setup a github account if you do not already have one.
+We will do a brief intro to Github as one option for collaborating with others on your projects, so please also {{% resource_link "d1d94099-c932-49d6-81a3-6c402b0eea6b" "download the GitHub client" %}} from and setup a github account if you do not already have one.

 We will walk you through an introductory Unity tutorial about building a 3D game over the first few days, then you will break out into teams for a small two day project meant to help you learn through collaboration.
 We'll present the course outline in more detail during the first day."